hikari-crescent/book/src/advanced_commands/context_deep_dive.md

 You can also inherit from `crescent.BaseContext` if you dont want any of `crescent.Context`'s attributes in your class.

-> ⚠️ This is not recomended if you are new to the library.
+> ⚠️ This is not recommended if you are new to the library.

 ```python
 class CustomContext(crescent.Context):